 Whether registration of new accounts is currently permitted.
-This optional setting can remain the default True, or changed to False.
+Defaults to enabled.

 This setting affects built-in authentication by e-mail address or through the Python Social Auth (you can whitelist certain back-ends using REGISTRATION_ALLOW_BACKENDS).

 Note: If using third-party authentication methods such as LDAP authentication, it just hides the registration form, but new users might still be able to sign in and create accounts.